Gorilla Jones: Life and work after boxing

 Jones performed some training duties from the mid- to late 1940s until the 1970s, working with Milo Savage, Johnny Wells, Irish Bob Murphy, and later with Suey Welch's boxer Gil King during the early 1970s.
 Jones served in WWII.
 In the 1950s, he taught boxing at the Boys Club in Watts.
 After the war, he worked for Mae West, whom he had known since he was 22, becoming her friend, chauffeur and bodyguard.
 West was his employer, friend and supporter until her death in 1980.
 Jones suffered from failing eyesight in his later years from diabetes.
 He was also among many boxers who attended the funeral of Feab S. Williams (better known as "George Godfrey").

 Death

-Jones died from arteriosclerosis and diabetes at his home near McArthur Park on January 4, 1982, in Los Angeles, California, at the age of 75.
+Jones died from arteriosclerosis and diabetes at his home near MacArthur Park on January 4, 1982, in Los Angeles, California, at the age of 75.
 He was buried in Evergreen Cemetery in East Los Angeles.